2019-MIT-Environmental-Bioinformatics/Prochlorococcus-metapangenome/README.md

 We used the following command to read the information in the collection file into the contigs database:

     anvi-import-collection final_Prochlorococcus-GENOME-COLLECTION.txt -c databases/Prochlorococcus-CONTIGS.db -p databases/Prochlorococcus-MERGED/PROFILE.db -C Genomes

+# Pangenome analysis:

+To begin the pangenome analysis, we needed to create an internal-genomes.txt file.
+The process for creating this file can be found in

 # Linking pangenome to environment: